 This is a handy acronym that summarizes the subcommunities that are marginalized in regards to sexual orientation and gender identity/expression.
 The acronym often stands for Lesbian, Gay, Bisexual, Transgender, Questioning, Queer, Pansexual, Intersex, Asexual.

-Transgender is an umbrella term for indivduals whose gender identity is different from the one assigned to them at birth.
+Transgender is an umbrella term for individuals whose gender identity is different from the one assigned to them at birth.
 Transgender individuals may identify as women, men, neither, both, or something else entirely.
-Some common identities under this umbrella include genderqueer, gender non-conforming, non-binary, agender, Two-Spirit (used by some indigenous Native American communites), trans woman, and trans man.
-Often, transgender will be shortened to trans* to acknowledge the multitude of idenities held in this community.
+Some common identities under this umbrella include genderqueer, gender non-conforming, non-binary, agender, Two-Spirit (used by some indigenous Native American communities), trans woman, and trans man.
+Often, transgender will be shortened to trans* to acknowledge the multitude of identities held in this community.

 In 1978 Gilbert Baker proposed the idea of a rainbow flag to the San Francisco Gay Freedom Day Parade in response to their request for a symbol that could be used every year.
 Today, the rainbow flag continues to be a symbol for the colorful diversity, optimism, and strength of the gay rights movement worldwide.